Kasunz/Slot-Machine-Game-in-Python/README.md

 You won $60!
 You won lines:  2
 Current balance is $120
-Press enter to play (Q or q to quit):
+Press enter to play (Q or q to quit): q
+You left with $120
 ```

 ## Project Structure